1995 Pacific typhoon season: Typhoon Faye (Bebeng)

 Tropical Depression 05W formed on July 15 and was named Faye the next day as it intensified into a tropical storm.
 On July 19, Faye became the first typhoon of the season, tied for the second latest date of the first typhoon with 1977, only behind Otto of 1998.
 It tracked northwestward and eventually reached a peak of 120 mph 1-min winds and a minimum pressure of 950 millibars.
 Faye turned northward, and after weakening slightly it hit the south coast of South Korea on the 23rd, before accelerating east-northeastwards and becoming extratropical.
 16 people were reported dead, with moderate damage from flooding.

-On July 23, 1995, when the typhoon passed South Korea, a rogue wave hitting Pusan Harbor, the largest port in South Korea, resulting in two ships collided.
+On July 23, 1995, when the typhoon passed South Korea, a rogue wave hitting Pusan Harbor, the largest port in South Korea, which resulted in two ships colliding.
 Damage in Japan totaled to ¥2.8 billion (US$30 million).

 Tropical Depression 06W

-6W passed close to the Philippines.
+06W passed close to the Philippines.